UniKonf/vibey/README.md

 - [ ] 5. **Add Dashboard for Contributors for adding events on the server side using MongoDB database**: Develop a server-side dashboard for contributors to manage events using MongoDB as the database.

-- [ ] 6. **Add Custom form for adding events on the client side in the dashboard**: Enhance the contributor's dashboard by adding a custom form for adding events, CFPs (Call for Papers), and hackathons.
+- [ ] 6. **Add a Custom form for adding events on the client side in the dashboard**: Enhance the contributor's dashboard by adding a custom form for adding events, CFPs (Call for Papers), and hackathons.

 - [x] 7. **Add server-side code for events**: Implement server-side code for adding, updating, deleting, and fetching events, hackathons, and CFPs on the client side.